gabriel-ing/Quickstarts/Interoperability/interoperability.md

 Interoperability is the ability for systems and devices to seamlessly interact, work together and exchange information across different platforms and standards.

-An example of an interoperability system is an automated loan application checking service.
-A user submits an application, leading to automated queries to different loan providers to check what loan they could provide.
-Finally the interoperable system might provide a response to the user in the form of sending an email.
-At several points in this system, there may be rules-based processes, e.g. to check the outcome of a loan request before writing an acceptance or denial email.

 In InterSystems IRIS, an interoperable system, or production, is completed by three main process types:

 - Business Services
     - Responsible for recieving incoming signals.
-    - Loan example: the Business Service would recieve the data from the submitted form.

 - Business Processes
     - Responsible for conditional routing of messages, as well as required transformations of data.
-    - Loan example: Processes would send the required data to operations to check different loan providers, and apply conditional logic to call acceptance or rejection email operations.

 - Business Operations
-    - Responsible for Downstream processes, this may include intermediate processes like querying a database before the final outputs.
+    - Responsible for Downstream processes including information being sent to external applications.
+Business Operations may also be intermediate processes like querying a database, where the response is passed back to a business process before the final outputs.
-    - Loan example: Responsible for querying loan providers and sending decision email.

 There are two other crutial components:

-- Adapters
+- Adaptors
-    - These are connectors that help read input data (inbound adaptors) or create output data in a suitable format (outbound adaptors).
+    - These are connectors that help receive input data (inbound adaptors) or pass on output in a suitable format (outbound adaptors).
-    - Loan example: A JSON adapter may read data that has been submitted via POST request to a REST endpoint.
+    - There are many pre-configured adaptors, including file reading and writing, sending and receiving emails, querying external databases and using common transfer protocols like REST, SOAP or TCP.
+For more info, see the [extended list of pre-configured adapters](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=EGIN_options_connectivity).

 - Messages
     - These contain the information being passed between the different components.